mariahcoleno/PromptEngineeringStage/README.md

    - If the above command fails (e.g., due to network issues or GitHub access), use this fallback:`!pip install transformers torch`
    - This ensures the required libraries are installed in the Colab environment.
 4. Run the Script:
-   - Run all cells in the notebook to execute the prompt engineering script with few-shot examples and validation.
+   - If the file is in the Colab environment (e.g., in the /content/ directory), you can execute it using a code cell with the command:`!python /content/prompt_engineering.py`
+     - If you encounter a "file not found" error, double-check the file path and ensure the file is in the correct directory (e.g., /content/).
+   - If you pasted the contents of prompt_engineering.py into a code cell, simply run that cell.
-   - The script will use the GUP for faster inference.
+   - The script will use the GPU for faster inference.

 ### Note
 - Running this project on a CPU (e.g., via terminal) is not recommended.
 Inference will be very slow or may fail for larger models like microsoft/phi-2.